-The NSF Quantum Leap Challenge Institute for Quantum Sensing for Biophysics and Bioengineering (NSF QuBBE)
+The U.S. National Science Foundation Quantum Leap Challenge Institute for Quantum Sensing for Biophysics and Bioengineering (NSF QuBBE)

 NSF QuBBE seeks to create quantum measurements and imaging systems that exceed classical limits to extract novel information from biology.